ReDI-School/intro-java/lesson1/exercise3.md

 So _Main.class_ is the computer-readable version of the class _Main_ while _Test.class_ is the computer-readable version of the class _Test_.

-Let's run our program, first like repl.it does, but then a second time with a little change:
+Let's run our program, first like codeboard.io does, but then a second time with a little change:
 ```bash
 nloo@Kubuntu1804:~/java-test$ java Main
 Hello world from Main.main!